 5 Steps for Protecting Your Credit Card Information

 3 Ways Your Credit Card Protects Purchases For Free

 Are RFID Cards Secure?

-Although the number is small compared to the roughly 100 million credit-card accounts exposed in the 2008 breach of Heartland Payment Systems, it highlights once again the need for consumers to pay close attention to the security of their credit cards.
-The Global Payment thieves didn't get any names, addresses, or Social Security numbers, but according to reports, they got enough information to potentially make purchases with the accounts.
+The largest security breach to date was 130 million credit-card accounts exposed in a breach of Heartland Payment Systems, but there have been many more.
+That highlights once again the need for consumers to pay close attention to the security of their credit cards.

 What are your risks of credit card fraud?

 Having your credit card information stolen doesn't mean you'll be the victim of fraud.
 But if you get a notice that your account was included in a security breach, your odds of being victimized jump dramatically.

 According to Javelin Strategy and Research, those notified of a credit card security breach are 9.5 times more likely to be victims of identity theft.
 That rate has been climbing steadily in recent years and is up from just three times more likely in 2008.
 Clearly, data breaches are becoming not only more common, but also more effective for criminals.

 While you can't help companies provide extra security to their systems, you can take some steps to protect yourself.
 Here's how: